-- at least 24 credit hours of coursework with at least 2/3 of the coursework in regular classes (not a special project, independent study, etc.).
-Beginning with students admitted in Fall 2020 this increases to 30 credit hours.
-The additional 6 h CAN be met with 6 h of ASC 768 (graded S/UN).
+- at least 30 credit hours of coursework with at least 2/3 of the coursework in regular classes (not a special project, independent study, etc.).
+Six h CAN be met with 6 hours of ASC 768 (graded S/UN).
 Additional coursework may be substituted for ASC 768 to meet the necessary 30 h.
-If choosing to add 6 hours of 768 it is recommended that students add 2 hours each semester on top of traditional course load to avoid additional semesters of coursework. - at least 12 hours must be at the 600 or 700 level (excluding thesis credit) - at least one-half of the minimum course requirements (excluding thesis, practicum, or internship credit) must be in the major or core area (ASC) - a minimum 3.0-grade point average for all coursework - Successful completion of ASC 771 sections 1 and 2 (Animal Science Seminars) - Successful completion of a final exam\ - Submission of an approved thesis\\ to the Graduate School
+If choosing to add 6 hours of 768 it is recommended that students add 2 hours each semester on top of traditional course load to avoid additional semesters of coursework. - at least 12 hours must be at the 600 or 700 level (excluding thesis credit) - at least one-half of the minimum course requirements (excluding thesis, practicum, or internship credit) must be in the major or core area (ASC) - a minimum 3.0-grade point average for all coursework - Successful completion of ASC 771 sections 1 and 2 (Animal Science Seminars) - Successful completion of a final exam - Submission of an approved thesis to the Graduate School

-\ The final exam includes the presentation of the thesis research and is scheduled after the thesis is complete.
+^{} The final exam includes the presentation of the thesis research and is scheduled after the thesis is complete.
 At least one month prior to the expected exam date, the student should consult with the Director of Graduate Studies regarding procedures for scheduling the exam through the Graduate School.
 All requests for exams must be completed at least 2 weeks before the exam date.
 In most cases, the complete thesis must be provided to the committee at least 2 weeks prior to the final exam.
-Exams may not be scheduled within the 8- day period preceding the end of a semester or during periods when classes are not in session.
+Exams may not be scheduled within the 8-day period preceding the end of a semester or during periods when classes are not in session.
 The final exam follows an oral presentation of the thesis research and is conducted by a committee of at least three faculty members.
 Typically the student's advisor chairs the committee.
 Students should consult with their advisor regarding the selection of committee members and the scheduling of the exam.